gwendebrul/dbwiki/README.md

 In my case this can be "bits" or "installation" or "config".

 The last one is Tags.
 This is used for creating tags for your article.
 These tags can be shown in a sidebar or as a menu item in the header (see config.toml parameters).

+## Shortcodes

+There are 3 shortcodes available for your template.

+                {{< tags >}}

+This will show all tags.

+The next one is

+                {{< files "<filename>" "<path>" >}}

+filename is the name that is visible on the page as a link. path is the path to the file.
+An example is

+                {{< files "myfile.conf" "files/config/linux/myfile.conf" >}}

+And the last shortcode is for adding sources

+                {{< source "name to display as link" "url" >}}

+Here you have to change "name to display as link" to your own name (ex:"error code 6576") this will be display on the page as a link.
+You can see this as an description of the link.

+URL must be set to the source where you get the info from.